aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`hessMTTgw`               Computes numerical Hessian using gradient procedure with weights and using available threads.
 :doc:`hessMTTm`                Computes numerical Hessian with mask and available threads.
 :doc:`hessMTw`                 Computes numerical Hessian with weights.
-:doc:`hessp`, :doc:`hesscplx`  Computes second derivative of a function; hesscplx allows for complex arguments.
+:doc:`hesscplx`                Computes second derivative of a function with complex arguments.
-:doc:`integrate1d`             Integrates a user-defined function over a user-defined range, using adaptive quadrature.
-:doc:`intgrat2`                Integrates a 2-dimensional function over an user-defined region.
-:doc:`intgrat3`                Integrates a 3-dimensional function over an user-defined region.
-:doc:`intquad1`                Integrates a 1-dimensional function.
-:doc:`intquad2`                Integrates a 2-dimensional function over an user-defined rectangular region.
-:doc:`intquad3`                Integrates a 3-dimensional function over an user-defined rectangular region.
-:doc:`intsimp`                 Integrates by Simpson's method.
 =====================          ===========================================